 Today, Providence is more of a service industry economy.
 It’s home to eight hospitals and seven institutes of higher learning, including Brown University.
 The college has 10,000 students and is one of the city’s largest employers.

-For the past seven years, Brown has been working to reduce the number of sexual assaults on campus.
+In recent years, Brown has also been working to reduce the number of sexual assaults on campus.
 In 2014, it was tied with the University of Connecticut for the most reported rapes of any college in the country.
 Brown officials formed a 23-member Sexual Assault Task Force that fall.

 In 2019, the university released results of a sexual assault survey that reported nearly 25 percent of female Brown students had experienced non-consensual sexual contact.
 About 48 percent said they had experienced various forms of sexual harassment.
 University officials said the report also showed increased awareness among Brown students of the problem of sexual assault as well as what resources are available.

 In February 2021, members of the University Survivors Movement held a protest on campus, asking Brown officials to do more to solve the problem.
 In March 2021, university officials unveiled a new system for reporting sexual harassment and other misconduct, including a provision that allows to make anonymous accusations against another person on campus.